doctorfree/MusicPlayerPlus/markdown/mpcplus.1.md

 useful when running `mpcplus` and `mppcava` in separate overlapping windows, the spectrum visualizer visible through and behind the mpcplus window.

-Alt-f opens a terminal window or tmux pane running the fuzzy media finder `fzmp`.
+Alt-f opens a terminal window running the fuzzy media finder `fzmp`.

-Alt-r raises/lowers the Cava window.
+Alt-r raises/lowers the spectrum visualizer window.

+When `mpcplus` is executed in a `tmux` session `Shift-Right Arrow` will switch to a tmux window running the fuzzy media finder `fzmp`.

 You can view current keybindings by pressing F1.